larsbs/normalizr/docs/api.md

 ### `Entity(key, definition = {}, options = {})`

 * `key`: **required** The key name under which all entities of this type will be listed in the normalized response.
 Must be a string name.
 * `definition`: A definition of the nested entities found within this entity.
 Defaults to empty object.
 You *do not* need to define any keys in your entity other than those that hold nested entities.
 All other values will be copied to the normalized entity's output.
 * `options`:
     - `idAttribute`: The attribute where unique IDs for each of this entity type can be found.
     Accepts either a string key or a function.
 Defaults to `id`.
     As a function, accepts the following arguments, in order:
       * `value`: The input value of the entity.
       * `parent`: The parent object of the input array.
       * `key`: The key at which the input array appears on the parent object.
     - `mergeStrategy(entityA, entityB)`: Strategy to use when merging two entities with the same `id` value.
 Defaults to merge the more recently found entity onto the previous.
     - `processStrategy(value, parent, key)`: Strategy to use when pre-processing the entity.
 Use this method to add extra data, defaults, and/or completely change the entity before normalization is complete.
 Defaults to returning a shallow copy of the input entity.
     *Note: It is recommended to always return a copy of your input and not modify the original.*
     The function accepts the following arguments, in order:
       * `value`: The input value of the entity.
       * `parent`: The parent object of the input array.
       * `key`: The key at which the input array appears on the parent object.
+    - `computed`: An object containing functions that will be attached to the object when denormalizing the entity.
+Defaults to `{}`.

 #### Instance Methods